nhthn/BBCut/README.md

 # BBCut2 #

 BBCut2 is a SuperCollider package (both for client and server) by Nick Collins for automated event analysis, beat induction and algorithmic audio splicing.
-This repository forks BBCut 2.1 (the most recent version, released in 2006) and dusts it off with a new help system and several other bugfixes and enhancements.
+Development ceased in 2006, and this repository is a revival maintained by Nathan Ho with documentation and bug fixes.

 ## Installation ##